Mafioso/happ-backend/README.md

 ## Deployment strategy

-1. Containerize and name services using docker-compose
+1. Containerize and name services using docker-compose +
 2. Deploy app locally using nginx and two docker containers of app
-3. Split nginx features to different docker containers:
-	3.1 Serve static
+3. Split nginx features to different docker containers: + 3.1 Serve static +
-	3.2 Proxy
+	3.2 Proxy +
-4. Refine docker-compose and deploy 2) and 3) with docker-machine using one docker host
+4. Refine docker-compose and deploy 2) and 3) with docker-machine using one docker host +
 5. Deploy whole application locally 1)-4) using two docker hosts with docker swarm and docker-machine 5.1 Determine naming conventions of images
 	5.2 Refine docker network topology with scale in mind
-6. Deply 5) on production environment
+6. Deploy 5) on production environment

 # Automated deploy